 4. Can I use dial-up to take online classes?

-It is recommended that a student use high speed Internet, such as DSL or Road Runner, but dial-up will usually work.
+It is recommended that a student use high-speed Internet, but dial-up will usually work.
 Note that some multimedia functions will take longer to load on dial-up such as videos, audio lectures, or all multimedia functions might not work at all.
-Many online learning courses involve videos and large file transfers, an online student may need to budget the cost of high speed Internet access into his or her education budget.
+Many online learning courses involve videos and large file transfers, an online student may need to budget the cost of high-speed Internet access into his or her education budget.

 5. What software do online learning classes require?
 How do I obtain the required software?

-Students will need some specific browser plug-ins such as Adobe Flash Player, and Adobe Shockwave Player.
-Both plug-ins are available as free downloads.
-Students will also need to download the programs Adobe Acrobat Reader DC, and Microsoft Office.
-Both the programs are free to download.
-Some programs will require additional plug-ins and software which may be purchased through the Mitchell Community College Bookstore or online depending on the program of study.
+Students may need specific browser plug-ins (ex.
+Adobe Shockwave Player).
+Plug-ins are available as free downloads.
+Students will also need to download the programs Adobe Acrobat Reader DC and Microsoft Office.
+Both programs are free to download.
+Some academic programs of study may require additional plug-ins and software which may be purchased through the Mitchell Community College Bookstore or online depending on the program of study.

 6. What email should I use?
 Can I use my own email account?

-7. What are WebAdvisor, Moodle, and Office 365 email?
+7. What are WebAdvisor, Office 365 (Email), and Open LMS?
 How do I access them?